alitanharo/Mustache/backend/README.md

 4. Use a process manager like PM2 for production deployment
 5. Set up proper logging and monitoring

-## 🤝 Contributing

-1. Follow the existing code style and structure
-2. Add proper error handling and validation
-3. Include JSDoc comments for complex functions
-4. Test your changes thoroughly
-5. Update documentation as needed

 ## 📄 License

 This project is part of the Mustache social networking application.

-## 🆘 Support

-For issues and questions:
-1. Check the API documentation
-2. Review error logs
-3. Verify environment configuration
-4. Test database connectivity

----

-**Note**: This backend is designed to work with the Mustache frontend application.
-Ensure both frontend and backend are properly configured and running for full functionality.